CAFDataProcessing/worker-document/README.md

     // e.document     (read-only)
     // e.cancel       (writable)  (default: false)
 }

 ```
-Output of this function would be the boolean value of event's cancel flag.
+Set e.cancel = true to cancel processing of the document.
 This flag is used to determine if that individual document should be processed by the worker.

+If the cancellation flag set to true, onProcessDocument will not be triggered.

-#### <a name="onProcessDocument"></a>onProcessDocument
+#### onProcessDocument

-This function will be called to process a document.
+This function is called after onBeforeProcessDocument (if cancellation was not requested).
-This function is passed `DocumentEventObject` with `Document` as an argument.
+This function is passed `DocumentEventObject`as an argument.
-The `onBeforeProcessDocument`  event has already been triggered to check for cancellation flag.

-An example of the `DocumentEventObject` is below.
+The structure of the `DocumentEventObject` is below.
 ```
-DocumentEventObject(Document document){
-    document = document;
+{
+    "type" : "object",

+     properties : {
+        "application" : { "type" : "object"},
+        "task" : { "type" : "object"},
+        "rootDocument" : { "type" : "object"},
+        "document" : { "type" : "object"}

     }

+}

 ```
-For more details  of the <a name="onProcessDocument"></a>`DocumentEventObject`, refer to the java implementation for the class,  [DocumentEventObject](https://github.com/CAFDataProcessing/worker-document/blob/develop/worker-document/src/main/java/com/hpe/caf/worker/document/scripting/events/DocumentEventObject.java)
+For more details  of the `DocumentEventObject`, refer to the java implementation for the class,  [DocumentEventObject](worker-document/src/main/java/com/hpe/caf/worker/document/scripting/events/DocumentEventObject.java)
 ```
 function onProcessDocument(e)
 {